 How do you avoid a leaky gut?

-Determining underlying food intolerances and sensitivities and hidden infections will help avoid consuming foods that cause gut inflammation.
+Determining underlying food intolerances and sensitivities, hidden infections, and toxic exposures will help avoid gut inflammation.
+Reduction of stress is critical.

 How do you test for a leaky gut?

 There are advanced functional medicine tests to determine if your gut is leaky.
 Cyrex Laboratories has Intestinal Antigenic Permeability Screen that is especially good.

 We can also test for histamine response and and gut inflammation including zonulin and calprotectin.
 Many times we directly initiate the 4R protocol below in lieu of testing.